Soya Nutri kulcha is a popular street food in North India, soya chunks served with Kulcha as a combo.

 - Add all the spice powders.
 Mix well and cook for 2 mins.1 teaspoon Chana masala, ⅛ teaspoon Turmeric, ½ teaspoon chilli powder, ½ teaspoon Amchoor powder

 - Masala will ooze oil and turn shiny.

 - Add the soya chunks, required salt.
-Pour in 1 cup water (or the reserved water, but adjust liquid to 1 cup)Salt as needed
+Pour in 1 cup water (or the reserved water, but adjust liquid to 1 cup)Salt

 - In goes the soya sauce and mix well.
 Almost for got important ingredient, haha.
 Close the lid, pressure cook for another whistle.1 teaspoon soya sauce

 - Let pressure release naturally, open the cooker.